SiddharthGorai/GetRecT/README.md

 ## 🚀 Overview

-**Terrain Classifier** is an Android application that uses an integrated `.tflite` model to classify terrain images in real-time.
+**GetRecT** is an Android application that uses an integrated `.tflite` model to classify terrain images in real-time.
 The app can analyze input from the device camera or from gallery images to predict the terrain type with high accuracy.

 ---